Medicago rigidula: Conservation

-Medicinal
+Uses

 Saponins produced by Medicago species are being studied by pharmaceutical companies due to their effectiveness against fungal growth and tumorigenesis.
 They have also been found to be toxic to bacteria and certain viruses.
 M. rigidula plants were found to have higher concentrations of saponins when compared to other Medicago species.

-Other usage

-Data has shown that Medicago rigidula can regenerate naturally and form productive pastures in rotation with wheat.
+Data has shown that M. rigidula can regenerate naturally and form productive pastures in rotation with wheat.
 Since it is able to tolerate the cold, it is a suitable annual legume that is adapted to the soils and climate of north Syria and the ley-farming system.
-The successful development of Medicago rigidula cultivars could mean good news for livestock production in west Asia and north Africa.
+The successful development of M. rigidula cultivars could aid livestock production in west Asia and north Africa.